DATA PROTECTION POLICY (GDPR)

 Where, as a result of a Data Protection Impact Assessment, it is clear that the firm is about to commence processing of personal information that could cause damage and/or distress to the data subjects, the decision as to whether or not the firm may proceed must be escalated for review to The Data Protection Officer.

-The Data Protection Officer shall, if there are significant concerns, either as to the potential damage or distress, or the quantity of data concerned, escalate the matter to the [supervisory authority].
+The Data Protection Officer shall, if there are significant concerns, either as to the potential damage or distress, or the quantity of data concerned, escalate the matter to the Information Commissioners Office.

-Appropriate controls will be selected [from ISO27001 Annex A] and applied to reduce the level of risk associated with processing individual data to an acceptable level, by reference to the requirements of the GDPR.
+Appropriate controls will be selected and applied to reduce the level of risk associated with processing individual data to an acceptable level, by reference to the requirements of the GDPR.

 6. Data protection principles